Menditect/documentation/docs/coverage-goal.md

 ## Definition

 A Coverage Goal defines which microflows should at least be executed, when a **specific collection of tests** is executed.
-Microflows that are included in the goal, will count towards the coverage percentage in the [Coverage Calculation](coverage-calculated-goal).
+Microflows that are included in the goal, will count towards the coverage percentage in the [Coverage Calculation](coverage-calculation).

 To define the microflows usage in Coverage Calculation, a Coverage Goal can have one or more [Exclude Filters](coverage-exclude-filter).
 Microflows in the Mendix System module are always excluded from coverage calculation.

 A Coverage Goal can be defined on a [Test Configuration](test-configuration), or on an [Application](application).
 When defining on a Test Configuration, create the **specific collection of tests**, by including [Test Suites](test-suite).
 When defining on an Application, create the **specific collection of tests**, by including [Test Configurations](test-configuration).

-**VERPLAATSEN NAAR COVERAGE CALCULATION**

-A Coverage Goal is **calculated** and stored as a Calculated Goal, whenever a test is executed, "Coverage" was selected when starting the Test Run, and Coverage Goals exist.

-**VERPLAATSEN NAAR COVERAGE EXCLUDE FILTER**

-A Coverage Goal that is defined on a Test Configuration, is applicable for microflows in the [Application Revision](application-revision) that was last applied to that Test Configuration.

-A Coverage Goal that is defined on an Application, is applicable for microflows in the *latest* [Application Revision](application-revision) found in the included Test Configurations.

 ## Properties